 After decades of living in the same home, many people have collected more than they need.
 Closets are overstuffed, cabinets are packed, and hutches contain sentimental sets of family heirloom china (which adult children have no interest in).
 When you add garages, shop buildings, storage containers, junk drawers, and attics to the mix, it can all seem insurmountable.

 This overwhelm is largely due to 2 things:

 1) False assumptions about the difficulty of liquidating these items, and

-The answer: Hire professionals to simplify the process.
+Hire professionals to simplify the process.
 Too many people either try to manage the liquidation and move process themselves or ask family to do it.
-With adult children spread across the country, working full time jobs, or dealing with their own challenges, arranging for help is not always easy.
+With adult children spread across the country, working full-time jobs, or dealing with their own challenges, arranging for help is not always easy.

 While it may cost you a little extra, hiring a professional move manager ensures you remain in the driver’s seat concerning decision-making.
 It also guarantees you will have an experienced guide for navigating relocation logistics and hands-on physical support for downsizing and relocation-related tasks.
 People usually say the peace of mind they receive from their move manager was worth far more than the fee paid for the service.
 They also remark that the fee was much less than they expected to pay.